 Kumul Lodge is a rustic, landowner-style lodge situated in high moss forest at 9000 feet (2740m) with sometimes-erratic hot water and electricity.
-The site is great and best of all, there are feeders that lure in such gems as Brown Sicklebill, Ribbon-tailed Astrapia, Brehm's Tiger-Parrot, and occasionally Archbold's Bowerbird, Crested Satinbird, or Bronze Ground-Dove.
+The site is great and best of all, there are feeders that lure in such gems as Brown Sicklebill,

+Ribbon-tailed Astrapia, Brehm's Tiger-Parrot, and occasionally Archbold's Bowerbird, Crested Satinbird, or Bronze Ground-Dove.
 There are excellent photographic opportunities at the lodge while nearby sites have King-of-Saxony, Magnificent, Blue, and Lesser birds-of-paradise, and Yellow-breasted Bowerbird.
-Other notable species we have seen around the area include New Guinea Woodcock, Madarasz's Tiger-Parrot, Papuan and Plum-faced lorikeets, Mountain Mouse-Warbler, Crested Berrypecker, the bizarre Wattled Ploughbill, Regent and Brown-backed whistlers, charming Bluecapped Ifritas, the sneaky (but common) Lesser Melampitta, and Mountain Firetail, while on some nights, Mountain and Feline owlet-nightjars call near our rooms.
+Other notable species we have seen around the area include New Guinea Woodcock, Madarasz's Tiger-Parrot, Stella's (recent split from Papuan) and Plumfaced lorikeets, Mountain Mouse-Warbler, Eastern Crested Berrypecker, the bizarre Wattled Ploughbill, Regent and Brown-backed whistlers, charming Blue-capped Ifritas, the sneaky (but common) Lesser Melampitta, and Mountain Firetail, while on some nights, Mountain and Feline owlet-nightjars call near our rooms.

-This Feline Owlet-Nightjar was one of four owlet-nightjar species we found on our 2018 tour.
+The Feline Owlet-Nightjar is one of four owlet-nightjar species we may see.